Getting Through Grad School on Credit Cards

 Paola’s debt woes created a domino effect that decreased her credit score…

 When Paola reached out to us for help, her problems with debt had already impacted her credit score.
-While some debt relief options like debt settlement and bankruptcy can definitely hurt your credit, depending on your situation, debt management program may actually help improve your credit over time.
+While some debt relief options like debt settlement and bankruptcy can definitely hurt your credit, depending on your situation, a debt management program may actually help improve your credit over time.

 For Paola being on the debt management program increased her credit score.